jackpal/AmahTV/privacy-policy.md

 # AmahTV Privacy Policy

-AmahTV does not collect any information from users.
+AmahTV does not collect or transmit any privacy-related information.